cboittin/Twitch-Baduk/README.md

 ## Other useful settings

+#### Hotkeys
+* The hotkeys are located under the `keys` property.
+Be aware that the hotkeys are active globally, pressing a hotkey in another application might trigger them.
+    * `endProgram` : hotkey to end the program, defaults to escape.
+    * `toggleCommunication` : Interrupts/Resume sending updates to Sabaki

 #### Coordinates
 * `use_server_coordinates` : If set to false, will use the same coordinate system for all applications.
 Useful if your overlay integrates the coordinates.
 * `coordinates_use_i_col` : Same as "i_col" if you do not use server coordinates, useless otherwise.